 - The body of the email must contain the dates of service for the contract and the index code charged.

-- If you require an original signed contract to be returned to you through campus mail, please indicate so and include the PO Box.
+- If you require an original signed contract to be returned to you through campus mail, please indicate so and include the Campus Box #.
 If you do not indicate the need for an original, then you will only receive a scanned copy.

 Do not approve the Purchase Order until the contract has been reviewed and signed by the authorized individual in the University and returned to the department.